jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 ### 97AA Border information supplied using JBMS must be supplied in approved form and manner
 (1) This section applies to a requirement by or under this Act to supply any border information to the Ministry (for example, to the chief executive of the department of State responsible for the administration of the Biosecurity Act 1993 in enforcing this Act in respect of new organisms).
-(2) Any person who uses the JBMS (Joint Border Management System) to comply with the requirement (including, without limitation, by supplying the information to the Customs, or to an appointed agency, in accordance with section 41D or 41H of the Biosecurity Act 1993) must supply the information in a form and manner—
+(2) Any person who uses a JBMS (Joint Border Management System) to comply with the requirement (including, without limitation, by supplying the information to the Customs, or to an appointed agency, in accordance with section 41D or 41H of the Biosecurity Act 1993) must supply the information in a form and manner—
   (a) for complying with the requirement by using the JBMS; and (b) for the time being generally approved in writing by the chief executive of the department of State responsible for the administration of the Biosecurity Act 1993.
-(3) The approved form and manner referred to in subsection (2)— (a) must be notified via an Internet site that is, so far as practicable, publicly available free of charge; and (b) may be set out, for the information of registered JBMS users, in Customs rules under section 288(1)﻿(j) of the Customs and Excise Act 1996.
+(3) The approved form and manner referred to in subsection (2)— (a) must be notified via an Internet site that is, so far as practicable, publicly available free of charge; and (b) may be set out in rules under section 325 of the Customs and Excise Act 2018.
 (4) Border information, JBMS, and Ministry have, in this section, the meanings given or referred to in section 41A(1) of the Biosecurity Act 1993.

 ### 97AB Duty to use JBMS to supply border information
 (1) This section applies to a requirement by or under this Act to supply any border information to the Ministry (for example, to the chief executive of the department of State responsible for the administration of the Biosecurity Act 1993 in enforcing this Act in respect of new organisms).
-(2) After the commencement of this section, the only ways in which a person can comply with the requirement are— (a) by using the JBMS; or
+(2) After the commencement of this section, the only ways in which a person can comply with the requirement are— (a) by using a JBMS; or
   (b) by using another means for the time being generally or specifically approved in writing by the responsible person.
 (3) Border information, JBMS, and Ministry have, in this section, the meanings given or referred to in section 41A(1) of the Biosecurity Act 1993, and responsible person means, in this section, the person (whether described as the enforcement agency or otherwise) who under sections 97 to 97B of this Act is responsible for enforcement of the requirement.